Noamiz/web-client-strategy/SYSTEM_SYNC.md

 # System Sync – End to End Company Products

+This repo is one of the 7 core repos in the secondbase kit.

 ## 1. Purpose of This File

 This document gives AI coding tools and developers a compact overview of: